spacetelescope/jwst/docs/jwst/combine_1d/description.rst

 and the number of input spectra that contributed to each output pixel.

-For WFSS modes, which may have hundreds or thousands of spectra from different sources, the output will be in WFSSMultiCombinedSpecModel format.
+For WFSS modes, which may have hundreds or thousands of spectra from different sources, the output will be in `~stdatamodels.jwst.datamodels.WFSSMultiCombinedSpecModel` format.
-This model differs from the other MultiCombinedSpecModel classes in that it is designed to hold all the spectra in a WFSS observation in a single "flat" table format.
+This model differs from the other `~stdatamodels.jwst.datamodels.MultiCombinedSpecModel` classes in that it is designed to hold all the spectra in a WFSS observation in a single "flat" table format.
 Therefore, there is only one item per spectral order in the ``spec`` list, and each object in the ``spec`` list has a ``spec_table`` attribute that contains the spectral data and metadata for all sources in the observation.

-The spectral table for this model contains the same columns as the ``CombinedSpecModel``, but each row in the table contains the combined spectrum for a single source.
+The spectral table for this model contains the same columns as the `~stdatamodels.jwst.datamodels.CombinedSpecModel`, but each row in the table contains the combined spectrum for a single source.
 The spectral columns are 2D: each row is a 1D vector containing all data points for the spectrum.
 In addition, the spectral tables for this model have extra 1D columns to contain the metadata for the spectrum in each row.